 How it works

-Azure Data Share currently offers snapshot-based sharing and in-place sharing (in limited preview).
+Azure Data Share currently offers snapshot-based sharing and in-place sharing.

 In snapshot-based sharing, data moves from the data provider's Azure subscription and lands in the data consumer's Azure subscription.
 As a data provider, you provision a data share and invite recipients to the data share.
 Data consumers receive an invitation to your data share via e-mail.
 Once a data consumer accepts the invitation, they can trigger a full snapshot of the data shared with them.
 This data is received into the data consumers storage account.
 Data consumers can receive regular, incremental updates to the data shared with them so that they always have the latest version of the data.

 Data providers can offer their data consumers incremental updates to the data shared with them through a snapshot schedule.
 Snapshot schedules are offered on an hourly or a daily basis.
 When a data consumer accepts and configures their data share, they can subscribe to a snapshot schedule.
 This is beneficial in scenarios where the shared data is updated on a regular basis, and the data consumer needs the most up-to-date data.

 When a data consumer accepts a data share, they are able to receive the data in a data store of their choice.
 For example, if the data provider shares data using Azure Blob Storage, the data consumer can receive this data in Azure Data Lake Store.
 Similarly, if the data provider shares data from an Azure Synapse Analytics, the data consumer can choose whether they want to receive the data into an Azure Data Lake Store, an Azure SQL Database or an Azure Synapse Analytics.
 In the case of sharing from SQL-based sources, the data consumer can also choose whether they receive data in parquet or csv.